didmar/didmar.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm a Software & Data Engineer with a PhD in AI.
+👋 Hi, I'm a **Software & Data Engineer with a PhD in AI**.

-I'm interested in **how software and AI can transform the way we think, work and collaborate** (Tools for Thought, Knowledge Management, Future of programming and OSes, AI alignment...).
+I'm interested in **how technology can transform the way we think, work, collaborate and coordinate** (Tools for Thought, Knowledge Management, Future of programming and OSes, AI alignment...).

 My resume is available [here](/assets/pdf/resume.pdf), or see my [LinkedIn](https://www.linkedin.com/in/didier-marin-phd-46862a7a) page for more.